Give notice of a marriage/civil partnership

 • the marriage or civil partnership ceremony will be in a foreign country

-• you have lived in Redbridge for at least the full seven days before the day of your notice appointment
+• you have lived in Redbridge for seven clear days before the day of your notice appointment

 or: